Egypt opposition in muddle over call to oust Mursi

 Opposition critics say little has changed, the interior ministry remains unreformed and the police have not been purged.

-The hardline Islamist Nour Party accused the opposition of stoking youth violence for political gain to try to oust Mursi.
+The hardline Islamist Nour Party accused the opposition of stoking youth violence for political gain to try to oust the president.

-The Salafist Nour Party condemned what it called unrealistic demands "such as overthrowing the legitimate president or calling for early presidential elections or calling for amendments to the constitution."
+A statement on the Salafist Nour Party website condemned what it called unrealistic demands "such as overthrowing the legitimate president or calling for early presidential elections or calling for amendments to the constitution far removed from the correct way as stated in the constitution".

-(Additional reporting by Marwa Awad Tom Perry, Yasmine Saleh and Ahmed Tolba; Writing by Paul Taylor; Editing by Angus MacSwan)
+An opposition official, speaking on condition of anonymity, said the NSF leadership was trying to give political voice to the anger of the street protesters rather than goading them on.
+(Additional reporting by Marwa Awad and Tom Perry; Writing by Paul Taylor; Editing by Robin Pomeroy)

 MOSCOW A meeting between the two men who run Russia and Saudi Arabia's oil empires spoke volumes about the new relationship between the energy superpowers.